LaunchCode-Code-Connect/this-week-at-launchcode/README.md

 # this-week-at-launchcode
-Will contain weekly updates around new Job Postings for candidates to apply to in Mission Control, LaunchCode Volunteer opportunities, and more!
+Will contain weekly updates around LaunchCode Volunteer opportunities and more!